qdservices/crossborder_doc/source/includes/_waybills.create.md

 }
 ```

-This endpoint creates a new Sales Order in OMNISHIP fulfillment.
+This endpoint creates a new Waybill pre alert in OMNISHIP cross border.

 ### HTTP Request